Pemalang–Batang Toll Road

 Pemalang–Batang Toll Road or abbreviated to Pematang Toll Road, is a 39.2 kilometer controlled-access toll road that connects Pemalang area with Batang, Central Java, Indonesia.
-This toll road is part of Trans-Java Expressway which will connect Merak to Banyuwangi of the island of Java.
+This toll road is part of Trans-Java Toll Road which will connect Merak to Banyuwangi of the island of Java.
 The toll road is fully opened on November 9, 2018, by 7th President of Indonesia Joko Widodo.

 Sections

 This toll road has two sections: